NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 All right.

-Uh today's arrest of Frank James was in part was in large part due to the vigilance and concerted effort by New York New Yorkers to aid law enforcement and the apprehension of violent criminals.
+Today's arrest of Frank James was in large part due to the vigilance and concerted effort by New York New Yorkers to aid law enforcement and the apprehension of violent criminals.

-ATF will continue to utilize our nationwide crime gun intelligence capabilities to support our partners in the continued investigation of today's Tuesday's horrific attack on the NYC subway, stated ATF special agent in charge, Devito.
+ATF will continue to utilize our nationwide crime gun intelligence capabilities to support our partners in the continued investigation of today's Tuesday's horrific attack on the NYC subway.

 Yes, guys.

-So anytime a firearm is recovered in the United States, you're gonna have to give it to the ATF, and they're gonna be able to do something called the E-Trace.
+So anytime a firearm is recovered in the United States, you're going to have to give it to the ATF and they're going to be able to do something called the E-Trace.

-So uh not too hard to find out who he was with that one.
+So not too hard to find out who he was with that one.

 Let's see here.

-All right, so we're gonna go ahead and start reading the complaint here in a second.
+So we're going to go ahead and start reading the complaint here in a second.

-But before I read the complaint, guys, right?
+But before I read the complaint, guys, right, here's the court document.

-As you guys know, we always read the court documents here on FedEt.
+As you guys know, we always read the court documents here on FedIT.

 Let me enlarge this bad boy real fast.